Unite the Right rally: Overview

-After the aborted rally, at around 1:45 p.m., James Alex Fields Jr. drove his car into a crowd of counter-protesters, hitting several and slamming into a stopped sedan, which in turn struck a stopped minivan; both were pushed into the crowd.
+After the aborted rally, at around 1:45 p.m., James Alex Fields Jr. drove his car into a crowd of counter-protesters, hitting several, before slamming into a stopped sedan, which in turn struck a stopped minivan; both vehicles were pushed into the crowd.
 Fields then reversed his car through the crowd and drove off.
-One person was killed, and 35 others were injured.
+The attack killed one person and injured 35 others.
 Police determined the attack was deliberate.

-The ramming occurred at a pedestrian mall at Water and Fourth streets, about four blocks from Lee Park (38°01′46.17″N 78°28′46.29″W).
+The ramming occurred at a pedestrian mall near Fourth Street at Water Street, about four blocks from Lee Park (38°01′46.17″N 78°28′46.29″W).
 Heather D. Heyer, a 32-year-old paralegal from Charlottesville, was fatally injured in the attack and pronounced dead at the University of Virginia's University Hospital.

 Video footage recorded at the scene by Brennan Gilmore showed a gray 2010 Dodge Challenger accelerating towards crowds on a pedestrian mall, hitting people and sending them airborne, then reversing at high speed, hitting more people.
 The moment when the car was driven into the crowd was captured on video by bystanders and in aerial video footage taken by a drone.
 A photographer present at the scene said the car "plowed into a sedan and then into a minivan.
 Bodies flew.
 People were terrified and screaming."
 Bystanders said it was "definitely a violent attack", according to The Guardian.
 Of the 35 injured survivors, the University of Virginia Medical Center reported that five were initially in critical condition.
 By the afternoon of August 14, ten patients had been discharged from the hospital, and the nine remaining patients were in good condition.

 Heather Heyer

-Heather Danielle Heyer (May 29, 1985 – August 12, 2017) was the only person killed in the attack.
+Heather Danielle Heyer (May 29, 1985 – August 12, 2017) was killed in the attack.
 She worked as a paralegal at a law firm, and as a bartender and waitress, at the time of the rally.
 Heyer and a longtime friend of hers had agreed not to protest the rally, because they thought it would be too dangerous, but the night before the protests, Heyer felt compelled to go.

 Heyer's mother, Susan Bro, said that she wanted Heather's name to become "a rallying cry for justice and equality and fairness and compassion".
 Heyer's memorial service was held at Charlottesville's Paramount Theatre on August 16; Heyer's mother spoke to hundreds of mourners, asking them to honor Heyer by acting against injustice and turning "anger into righteous action".